2004 New York Giants season: Roster

+Preseason

 Regular season

 Although the Giants had traded for Eli Manning, the season began with veteran quarterback and former league MVP Kurt Warner as the starter.
 After a season-opening loss to the Philadelphia Eagles, Warner and the Giants enjoyed surprising success, starting a four-game winning streak that included road victories over the Dallas Cowboys and Green Bay Packers.
 Following a Halloween rout of the Minnesota Vikings, 34–14, the Giants were 5–2, trailing the then-undefeated Philadelphia Eagles by just two games.

 The high-water mark of the Giants season came on November 7, when the Giants led the Bears 14–0 at the end of the first quarter.
 Over the rest of the game, though, the Giants turned the ball over five times, allowed the Bears to score 28 unanswered points (20 in the second quarter) and lost by a score of 28–21.
 After another loss, this time on the road against the Arizona Cardinals, Giants coach Tom Coughlin decided to replace Warner with Manning.
 The decision did not show immediate success, as the Giants turned the ball over ten times in the next four games, scoring a total of 37 points.

 Close losses to the Pittsburgh Steelers and the Bengals followed, dropping the Giants to 5–10.
 The season did end with a slight possibility of succeeding, as the Giants rallied from a 16–7 fourth quarter deficit to end the season with a 28–24 victory over division rival Dallas Cowboys.
 Manning threw two fourth-quarter touchdown passes, and Tiki Barber scored the game winner.
 The Giants finished 6–10, in a three-way tie for 2nd place in the NFC East with the Cowboys and the Redskins.